giantswarm/linkerd-control-plane-app/README.md

   <contents of the ca.crt file>
 ```

+- (Optional) Create a file `my-linkerd-values.yaml` with your [user configuration](https://docs.giantswarm.io/app-platform/app-configuration/).
+The user configuration should only contain values that are additional to or diverge from the default values provided by the chart.
+Check the link above to see how configurations are merged.
-- Download the [default values.yaml file](https://github.com/giantswarm/linkerd2-app/blob/master/helm/linkerd2-app/values.yaml) and save it as `my-linkerd-values.yaml` to create a [user configuration](https://docs.giantswarm.io/app-platform/app-configuration/).
-Review the values in the file.
-With the default values, linkerd will be installed in High-Availability mode and with CNI plugin enabled.
+With the default values, Linkerd is installed in High-Availability mode and with CNI plugin enabled.
+Check the full list in the [README](https://github.com/giantswarm/linkerd2-app/blob/master/helm/linkerd2-app/README.md).

 ### Step 2: Deploy Linkerd